 “You’re a lifesaver, Em,” I began.
 “If it weren’t for you letting me stay here—”

 “Kill the dramatics,” she said before I could thank her again.
 “You know you’re allowed to stay as long as you want.
 I just don’t want to see you waste your life sweeping the floor of my flower shop when you could be working somewhere like Curixon.
-Even if you do have random adoring fans coming into the shop.
 You’re too smart for that, Angie.”

 “Anyway, I’m off.”
 Em got up, throwing her spoon into the sink and the empty tub of ice cream in the trash.
 “Don’t mope around too much.”
 She slipped on her shoes, and before I knew it, she was gone.

 I was alone.
 I hopped up from the couch and busied myself with cleaning the apartment.
 I knew I’d only mope and worry myself to death if I sat still.

 I was in the middle of scrubbing the sink when my phone rang.
 I practically jumped over the couch to reach my phone, scrambling to check the caller ID.

 “Hello?”
 I said, willing my voice not to shake.